2.20 Children missing from care, home and education

 Local authorities should collect data and share intelligence on children reported missing and should regularly analyse this.
 Early and effective sharing of information and data between professionals and agencies is essential for the identification of patterns and themes.
 This may be used to identify; areas of concern for an individual child or local area, patterns of exploitation and provide intervention and disruption as early as possible.

-- associates of the above
+- known associates of the above

-- the legal status of the children
+- a child’s legal status

-- numbers and themes from prevention interviews
+- data from prevention interviews

-- numbers and themes from return interviews
+- data from return interviews

 - consideration should be given to analysing where the child is found as this information could help identify links between missing children and criminal groups